 The bacteria that live in and on us are an integral part of our immune system and influence much of our health and well-being – they even talk directly to our brain and influence our mood and cravings.
 They protect us from infections, regulate and activate our immune system, and even regulate our weight and metabolism.

 However as a result of our modern diets, sedentary lifestyles, and overexposure to stress, toxins, and medications our gut health is deteriorating globally.
 This deterioration has been linked with the obesity crisis, rising levels of diabetes and metabolic syndrome – and a whole range of autoimmune-related diseases from asthma and allergies, inflammatory bowel disease, and IBS, to Rheumatoid Arthritis, Parkinsons’, and MS.

-If you suffer from digestive problems, food intollerance or even weakened immune system, you may want to consider taking steps to restore your gut health before your symptos deteriorate.
-Here is our five step plan to reset and restore your gut health:
+If you suffer from digestive problems, food intolerance, or even a weakened immune system, you may want to consider taking steps to restore your gut health before your symptoms deteriorate.
+Here is our five-step plan to reset and restore your gut health:

 Preservatives & Emulsifiers